cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 #### Vagrant (>= v1.3.5) (<a href="http://downloads.vagrantup.com/" target="_blank">download</a>)
 Vagrant is a tool to "create and configure lightweight, reproducible and portable development environments."
 That's what we need here!
-We use it through a custom CLI tool so you will not manipulate it directly.
+We use it through a custom CLI tool, so you will not manipulate it directly.
 (Latest tested version: 1.3.5)

 #### [Cozy for developers](https://github.com/mycozycloud/cozy-manager)